PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 * NOAH: Please add overlay here of radius.

+* NOAH: I think this would be a great place to link to the intro to CellBlender/MCell tutorial where we explain how it works and get them to build the above random walk videos.
+We can recall this tutorial later in both the prologue and the motifs chapter, where we can say "If you didn't follow the intro tutorial in the prologue ...".

+## Diffusion: big numbers in small spaces

 We also point out that our experience of the world confirms the statement that the **diffusion** of particles via Brownian motion will cause those particles to spread out rapidly from their starting point.
 We understand, for example, that an infected COVID-19 patient can infect many others in an enclosed space in a short time frame.
 To take a less macabre example, we also know that when a cake is baking in the oven at home, we will not need to wait long for wonderful smells to waft outward from the kitchen.

 Why should a scientist care about random walks?
 Later in this course, we will see that the random walk model is at the core of a simple but powerful approach that bacteria like *E. coli* use to explore their environment in a search for sustenance.